Funding for equal opportunities in science at the University of Rostock: Funding line student assistant

 - Proof of membership at the University of Rostock

-- if applicable, justification of urgency (if application is submitted outside the application deadline)
+- if applicable, justification of urgency (if application is submitted outside the application deadline; please refer to the notes in the FAQs)

 In order to sustainably advance equality in science, the University of Rostock has set itself the goal of ensuring the compatibility of science and career with family responsibilities, as well as increasing the proportion of women on committees.
 For this purpose, a fund has been established within the framework of the Professorinnenprogramm III of the federal and state governments.
 Female scientists and researchers in early career phases can be supported with the employment of a student assistant, if they are entrusted with family tasks (like raising children or caring for relatives) and / or extensive committee activities.